loicfrering/backbone.datagrid/README.md

 The pager will be passed to the function so that you will be able to get the currentPage and the number of element perPage wanted to pass them as query parameters values.
-Here is an example:
+Here is an example (in your collection):

 ```javascript
 data: function(pager) {